Abiya-Daniel/nutrisense-spoon-web/README.md

 * Professional tools
 * B2B integrations

-> **Note:** Planned features are part of the product roadmap and are not necessarily implemented in the current prototype.
+> **Transparency:** Roadmap features are future product directions and are not represented as completed functionality in the current prototype.

 ---

-## 📸 Product Preview
+# 🖥️ Product Preview

 <div align="center">